Winter Driving Tips

 Before starting your drive, double-check that important surfaces aren't frozen or covered up.

-If you frequently drive on snowy roads, install winter tyres for enhanced performance, safety and control.
+Winter tyres are recommended if you drive on snowy roads or if required by local regulations.
 Purchase winter tyres at a Tesla Service Centre.
 Find additional installation information in the ‘Winter Tyres’ section of your owner's manual.

 Windshield Washer Fluid